stakater/dockerfile-jenkins/README.md

 # Expose the working directory
 VOLUME 	["/home/stakater"]
 ```
+- fix installation of plugins! that stops Jenkins from starting...
 - [ ] run a plain jenkins without any plugins!
 - [ ] update to latest version of Jenkins
 - [ ] remove openshift pieces from run.sh